nbonamy/multi-llm-ts/README.md

 Prior to 4.0, a `user` message could have only one attachment.
 Now `Message` supports multiple attachments via `attachments` attribute and `attach` and `detach` methods.

+### plugins

+When executed, plugins are now provided a `PluginExecutionContext` instance providing them information on the context of execution.
+For now the only information provided is the model id.

 ## Providers supported